scoconno/scoconno.github.io/metaphysics/index.md

 ## Modules

-Note that the syllabus schedule takes precedence.
+Please refer to the syllabus for a weekly schedule of readings and assignments.

 <ul>
   {% for page in site.data.metaphysics-week %}